-CURRENT GROUP EXHIBITION, Viva La Vulva, Ren Gallery, 743 S. Santee St. Unit B, Los Angeles, CA 90014.
-Show runs through April, 21, 2018.
+GROUP EXHIBITION, Viva La Vulva, Ren Gallery, 743 S. Santee St. Unit B, Los Angeles, CA 90014.
+Show ran through April, 21, 2018.
 Curator: Gallerist Rene Warren.
 Artists: Leslie Reed, Lili Bernard, Joanna Cassidy, Edvarda Braanaas, Tanya Ragir, Karen Petty, Aurélia Bizouard and Amanda Sage

 Excerpt from Recent Review on Show in Artillery Magazine: